 Everyone is talking about big data.
 Let it be risky, it is still not stopping anyone from obtaining it.
 Social media activities are still being recorded and people’s personal information is being collected.
 Hundreds of thousands of email ids are noted and maintained thinking it will be of use one day.
 But is it only this ‘big data’ that is the mantra to success?

 How was targeted marketing being done before big data was possible?
 There was a thing called small data.
 The ‘was’ here is used to remind people how we have stopped discussing it.
 Small data is still important.
-A firm can build itself prominently with piles of expensive, structured and unstructured big data, but small data will come into play some day or the other.
+A firm can build itself prominently with piles of expensive, structured and unstructured big data, but small data will come into play someday or the other.

 Small data, exactly as we call it, is information that matters in real-time.
 Big data may not always help.
 It can be understood with a simple example.
 A tourist visiting Hawaii may have surfed the internet and tried to grasp as much information about the place as possible.
 But the tour a native may give him, Google can’t.
-Same is the case with small data.
+The same is the case with small data.
 The intricacies of small data overshadow the vastness that engulfs big data.

 Yes, indeed.
 For example, WalMart needs to know what sort of diapers mothers prefer the most for their babies.
 And it also needs to know which diapers they won’t buy and why.
 Here, big data will tell about the diaper brand that recorded the highest sales in a particular period of time.
 But why did the other brand fail?
 That’s the kind of information small data collects and values.